Got bubble trouble? I feel ya. So today, we’re gonna learn how to apply nail polish without bubbles.

 4. You are not drying/curing each coat thoroughly.

 If you’re impatient like me, then you might be getting bubbles because you aren’t leaving enough time for your nails to fully cure or dry in between coats.

 If you are doing gel nails, and your coats are thin enough, then you might not be putting your nails in the lamp for long enough.

 And if you are using regular polish you need to allow enough time for your nails to fully and completely air-dry (remember- no wafting those hands around!)

 Bubbles in nail polish can be the result of a formula that has gone bad because it has not been correctly stored.

 There are lots of do’s and don’ts with nail polish storage, some of which might surprise you.

-I’ve written a whole article on nail polish storage which you can see here if you want to learn more.
+I’ve written a whole article on nail polish storage if you want to learn more.

-But the bottom line is, if your nail polish been exposed to extreme temperatures, a moist environment, or air then that could be the reason behind your bubble problem.
+But the bottom line is if your nail polish has been exposed to extreme temperatures, a moist environment, or air then that could be the reason behind your bubble problem.